hgl/acmehugger/docs/Reference.md

 Default: -<br>
 Context: main, http, server, acme

 DNS provider to use.
+Setting this also sets `acme_challenge` to `dns`.
 For a list of valid names, [see lego's document](https://go-acme.github.io/lego/dns/).
 Use each DNS provider's "code" value.

 For example, for Amazon Route 53: